Chatbot UX

 Design for Natural Conversation Flow

-Automated conversations look and feel more human and engaging with natural conversation design applied to chatbots.
+Automated conversations appear more human and engaging when natural conversation design is applied to chatbots.
 Users should feel like they are conversing with an informed assistant, rather than filling a form.

 Some critical aspects of natural conversation flow are:

-• Friendly Greetings: Begin conversations with warm, personalised greetings
+• Friendly Greetings: Begin conversations with warm, personalized greetings

 • Conversational: You should never sound like a robot, nor too stuffy

-• Asking for more back: Demonstrate that you care about user needs and get needed info
+• Asking for more back: Demonstrate that you care about user needs and get the needed info

 • Providing context: Refer to earlier parts of the conversation to keep the thread going